Kapp Putsch: Run-up to the coup

 In the evening of 10 March, Lüttwitz came with his staff to Ebert's office.
 Ebert had also asked Noske to attend.
 Lüttwitz, drawing on demands by the right-wing parties and adding his own, now demanded the immediate dissolution of the National Assembly, new elections for the Reichstag, the appointment of technocrats (Fachminister) as Secretaries for Foreign Affairs, Economic Affairs and Finance, the dismissal of General Reinhardt, appointment of himself as supreme commander of the regular army and the revocation of the orders of dissolution for the Marinebrigaden.
 Ebert and Noske rejected these demands and Noske told Lüttwitz that he expected his resignation the next day.

 Lüttwitz went to Döberitz on 11 March and asked Ehrhardt whether he would be able to occupy Berlin that evening.
-Ehrhardt said he needed another day but in the morning of 13 March he could be in the centre of Berlin with his men.
+Ehrhardt said he needed another day, but on the morning of 13 March, he could be in the centre of Berlin with his men.
 Lüttwitz gave the order and Ehrhardt began the preparations.
 It was only at this point that Lüttwitz brought the group known as Nationale Vereinigung into the plot.
 These included German National People's Party (DNVP) member Wolfgang Kapp, retired general Erich Ludendorff, Waldemar Pabst (who had been behind the murder of Karl Liebknecht and Rosa Luxemburg in January 1919), and Traugott von Jagow, the last Berlin head of police in the old Reich.
 Their goal was to establish an authoritarian regime (though not a monarchy) with a return to the federal structure of the Empire.
 Lüttwitz asked them to be ready to take over the government on 13 March.
 The group was unprepared but agreed to the schedule set by Lüttwitz.
 One factor making them support quick action was that sympathetic members of the Sicherheitspolizei in Berlin informed them that warrants for their arrest had been issued that day.

 Lüttwitz was not dismissed but suspended from his post on 11 March.
 To defend the government, Noske ordered two regiments of Sicherheitspolizei and one regular regiment to take position in the government quarter but doubted that a Putsch was imminent.
 The regimental commanders decided not to follow orders to shoot, a decision that received the approval of Chef des Truppenamts General Hans von Seeckt.